-The health festival offered extensive free health screenings and services, including complete health evaluations, flu shots, bone density evaluations, women’s health screenings, eye exams, blood work, dental exams, mental health services, and health education for the entire family.
+The health festival offered extensive free health screenings and services, including complete health evaluations, flu shots, COVID-19 vaccinations, bone density evaluations, women’s health screenings, eye exams, blood work, dental exams, mental health services, and health education for the entire family.

 Physicians, nurses, and other healthcare professionals representing a spectrum of specialties offered complimentary consultations.
 Participants had the opportunity to receive advice and recommendations from cardiologists, neurologists, and others who donated their time to the event.

 Eleven years ago, the AAMS helped launch the Glendale Health Festival in response to a lack of access to essential medical services for the area’s uninsured and underinsured.
 “The Glendale Health Festival is a unique event because of the extensive services offered, all of which are free to the public,” said festival co-chair Dr. Aznavour.
 “It is significant because the most vulnerable in our community have the opportunity to receive the healthcare they would otherwise not have access to.”